 Food and drink will not be served during the event.

 Visitors to the College are required to review and adhere to any Muhlenberg College current COVID policy.
-In addition, please review the symptom checker questions and DO NOT come to campus if you are symptomatic or have had a recent COVID exposure.
+Please DO NOT come to campus if you are symptomatic or have had a recent COVID exposure.

 Youth & Prejudice